Goals and Strategies

 5. Share Research.
 Our goal is to position Vanderbilt as a leading research institution among its peers by sharing research stories.
 That is why we share videos, experts in the news, undergraduate research stories, faculty profiles, awards and recognitions and interdisciplinary news in order to highlight the great work that’s going on at our university.

 6. Communicate in a Crisis.
 We use social media platforms to ensure that emergency communications reach our community in the quickest way possible.
 We convey information to our students, faculty, staff and community during an active emergency, provide information in the aftermath of an emergency, and to serve in conjunction with texts, alerts and website information.
 We specifically use Twitter and Facebook to convey real-time information directly from the appropriate sources.
 We also use social media to monitor conversations about controversies and crises and use that information to inform our overall communications strategy in relation to those events and topics.

 Vanderbilt has a presence on several social media platforms that reach over a quarter of a million people.
 Here's an overview of you’ll find where we are, what we do, and why we do it.

 Our best Facebook engagements come from content that contains compelling imagery or video, is time sensitive, and is truly reflective of our “voice.”
 Athletics, campus imagery, and timely research news stories are some of our most popular post topics.

 @VanderbiltU focuses on sharing research news and promoting information relevant to the larger Vanderbilt and Nashville communities, and information that the whole world is talking about.
 In addition, we strive to interact with our audiences and encourage conversations.
-All of the university’s News stories now feature sharelines, to make sharing easier for all users.
+All of the university’s News stories feature sharelines, to make sharing easier for all users.